vulkano-rs/vulkano-www/content/guide-image-export.md

 *Here it is.*
 </center>

-This might you look stupid, but think about the fact that it's the GPU that wrote the content of the image.
+This might look stupid, but think about the fact that it's the GPU that wrote the content of the image.
 In the next sections we will do more than just fill an image with blue, but we will continue to retreive the image's content and write it to a PNG file.